Personal Finance Calendar for 2022

 - If you’re retired and drawing from your portfolio, you can combine your portfolio rebalancing with your cash-flow planning for the next 12 months.

-- Double-check how much you’re contributing to your workplace retirement plan.
-At the very least, try to contribute enough to take full advantage of any available employer match.
-If you're at least 50 years old (or will turn 50 this year), consider making additional catch-up contributions (up to $6,500 in 2021).
+- Double-check if and how much you can contribute to your workplace retirement plan.
+If possible, try to contribute enough to take full advantage of any available employer match.
+Also, if you’re at least 50 years old (or will turn 50 this year), consider making additional catch-up contributions if allowed (up to $6,500 in 2022 for 401(k) and 403(b) plans).

 - Check your insurance policies (property and casualty, liability, health, disability, life) to be sure you’re not paying too much for the wrong kind of coverage.